metaplex-foundation/developer-hub/src/pages/candy-machine/manage.md

 description: Explains how to manage Candy Machines.
 ---

-## Introduction

 On [the previous page](/candy-machine/settings), we went through the various settings of a Candy Machine.
 So now, let’s see how we can use these settings to create and update Candy Machines.
-We’ll also talk about how to fetch an existing Candy Machine and how to delete it when it has served its purpose.
+We’ll also talk about how to fetch an existing Candy Machine and how to delete it when it has served its purpose. {% .lead %}

 Essentially, we’ll be going through the Create, Read, Update and Delete steps of a Candy Machine.
 Let’s go!